amylbrunet/Python_Analysis/README.md

 ### PyPoll

-Python Script for analysis of small, rural town vote-counting process.
+Python script for analysis of a small, rural town vote counting process.

 The Python script analyzes the votes and calculates each of the following: